jomz/radiant-tags-extension/HELP_admin.md

 complex tags for your pages.

-When this setting is `true` the tags are delimited by a semi-colon, allowing you to enter a string of tags such as "My Summer Vacation (2008); Entertainment/Nonsense".
-The result of that string will return 2 tags: `My Summer Vacation (2008)` and `Entertainment/Nonsense`
+When this setting is `true` the tags are delimited by a semi-colon, allowing you to enter a string of tags such as "My Summer Vacation (2008); Entertainment/Nonsense; Miscellaneous 2.0".
+The result of that string will return 3 tags: `My Summer Vacation (2008)`, `Entertainment/Nonsense` and 'Miscellaneous 2.0'

 == Making the choice